All of the Studio Ghibli movies, ranked

 Studio Ghibli, ranked from least perfect to most sublime

-Studio Ghibli films are finally available to stream!
-The cinematic oeuvre of Hayao Miyazaki, Isao Takahata, and their creative collaborators became available for digital purchase and rental back in December, but now with the launch of HBO Max they are available on an American streaming service for the first time.
-We here at EW decided to celebrate the dawn of a new era with a rundown of all the studio's films — both for new viewers who want to know the essentials, and longtime fans who want to debate favorites.
+After decades of being difficult to watch online, Studio Ghibli films finally made their way to streaming with the advent of HBO Max.
+The cinematic oeuvre of Hayao Miyazaki, Isao Takahata, and their creative collaborators became available for digital purchase and rental before HBO Max launched, but they've now been available on an American streaming service for more than two years.
+We here at EW decided to celebrate the dawn of a new era with a rundown of all the studio's films—both for new viewers who want to know the essentials, and longtime fans who want to debate favorites.

-Studio Ghibli’s most recent film is unfortunately its weakest.
-This time-traveling ghost story is a mish-mash of tones that never quite coheres, ranging from morbidly depressing (one character literally apologizes: “it’s such a sad story”) to cheerfully dull. —Christian Holub
+One Studio Ghibli's most recent films is unfortunately its weakest.
+This time-traveling ghost story is a mish-mash of tones that never quite coheres, ranging from morbidly depressing (one character literally apologizes: "it's such a sad story") to cheerfully dull. —Christian Holub

 21. Tales From Earthsea (2006)

 If anyone was capable of adapting Ursula K. Le Guin's one-of-a-kind fantasy series for the screen, it was probably Hayao Miyazaki... which makes it a slight bummer that the legendary animator passed this project off to his son Gorō Miyazaki instead.
 Named after the fifth Earthsea book but based on plot elements and character moments from the first, third, and fourth novels, Tales From Earthsea gets a little too tripped up mixing and matching disparate references to tell a completely coherent story.
 To its credit, it does nail the most important themes of the Earthsea series (namely, that mankind should use its power in concert with the natural order rather than try to oppress it, and that death is what makes life beautiful in the first place) and there are some delightful mash-ups of Le Guin's style with Ghibli's aesthetic.